-I will do a series of posts with different Sri Lankan party snacks as a tribute to those happy memories and let me start off by doing a post on ribbon/ rainbow sandwich.
+Above is a Sri Lankan snack platter I did for my own birthday a couple of years ago.
+I will do a series of posts with different Sri Lankan party snacks featured above, as a tribute to those happy memories.
+For now, let me start off by doing a post on ribbon/ rainbow sandwich.

 - Softened butter